Wabunowin: Biboon

 Traditionally the Anishinaabe peoples only told certain traditions during biboon (winter).
 This was because the underwater Manidoo hibernated at that time.
-Because of this the Waabanowin would recount the Nanabozho and creation stories as a part of the winter ceremonies.
-The Ceremony was a teaching time and a prayer for healing of individuals and aki (Earth).
+Because of this, the Waabanowin would recount the Nanabozho and creation stories as a part of the winter ceremonies.
+The Ceremony was a teaching time and a prayer for the healing of individuals and aki (Earth).
 It was at this time that the fire dance was done as a part of the ceremony.

 Ziigwan

 Winter Solstice is the most important of all of the Waabanowin ceremonies.
 It is the time of healing for Aki (Earth) and for personal healing.
-The traditional ceremony calls for Madoodiswan to be performed at dusk for two days, then again on the solstice with the sweat ending at dusk.
-The ceremonies including the fire dance go on throughout the longest night of the year.
-At dawn the ceremony is finished and the men come out a Madoodiswan again.
+The traditional ceremony calls for Madoodiswan to be performed at dusk for two days, then again on the solstice, with the sweat ending at dusk.
+The ceremonies, including the fire dance, go on throughout the longest night of the year.
+At dawn, the ceremony is finished and the men come out as a Madoodiswan again.
 They then sweat twice more for the following two days.

 Personal Healing

 The Waabanowin are known as spiritual healers.
-There is a ceremony they perform to bring the person's spirit and body back into alignment thus healing them.
-In Waabanowin teachings sickness that cannot be cured by the herbs and medicines of the herbal healers are caused those things in a persons life that are out of balance with creation.
-These can and are performed as needed but are also part of the Solstice ceremonies.
+There is a ceremony they perform to bring the person's spirit and body back into alignment, thus healing them.
+In Waabanowin teachings, sickness that cannot be cured by the herbs and medicines of the herbal healers is caused by those things in a person's life that are out of balance with creation.
+These can and are performed as needed, but are also part of the Solstice ceremonies.